Resources For Current Tutors

 The Tutor Feedback Form provides a way for tutees to submit feedback about a particular tutor.
 If you'd like to receive more feedback, consider sharing that page with your tutees.

-If you'd like to leave feedback on any topic, please contact David or Miguel - we'd love to hear from you!
+If you'd like to leave feedback on any topic, please contact David - we'd love to hear from you!

 In an effort to save paper, we're moving to electronic versions of the orientation materials.
 Here they are: